khaosdoctor/donorschoose-cli/README.md

 [![asciicast](https://asciinema.org/a/JBdTq1EdDANVGwWMja6zsz5hE.svg)](https://asciinema.org/a/JBdTq1EdDANVGwWMja6zsz5hE)

+> Tests can be run by typing `npm test`, they take a while...

 ## Usage

 The CLI uses a local state file which is stored into the `.donorsChoose` directory.
 This state file is the single source of truth for the application.
 Along with that you can set 4 environment variables: